 Clinical interests: Leukemia, Lymphoma

 Dr. Naomi Yachelevich is a genetics specialist in New York, NY and Rochester, NY.
-Dr. Yachelevich attended Ben-Gurion University of the Negev and then went on to complete her residency at Montefiore Medical Center.
-These areas are among her clinical interests: cleft lip and palate, growth problems, and cystic fibrosis (CF).
-She takes Coresource, Aetna EPO, Blue Cross/Blue Shield, and more.
-She is affiliated with NYU Langone Medical Center.
+Clinical interests for Dr. Yachelevich include cleft lip and palate, growth problems, and cystic fibrosis (CF).
+Coresource, Aetna EPO, and Blue Cross/Blue Shield are among the insurance carriers that Dr. Yachelevich honors.
+Before performing her residency at Montefiore Medical Center, Dr. Yachelevich attended Ben-Gurion University of the Negev for medical school.
+Dr. Yachelevich is professionally affiliated with NYU Langone Medical Center.

 Clinical interests: Ear Problems, Cystic Fibrosis, Birthmark, Genetic Counseling, Movement Disorders, Autism, Multiple ...
 (Read more)

 Medicare Patient Insurance Eligibility

 - Single gene disorders, the result of a single mutated gene.
 Examples include Huntington’s disease, which causes jerky movements, and sickle-cell anemia, where red blood cells have an abnormal, rigid shape.